 The NPRM builds on the Advance Notice of Proposed Rulemaking issued by Treasury last August and provides the full draft regulations and explanatory discussion regarding the intent of the proposal, and solicits comment from the public

-The Outbound Order specifically directs the Treasury Secretary to issue regulations that
+The Outbound Order specifically directs the Secretary of the Treasury (the Secretary) to issue regulations that

 The Outbound Order identifies three categories of national security technologies and products to be covered by the program: